Easy Charcuterie Board Ideas will give you ideas on how to build the perfect platter for your next gathering or family meal.

 19) I attended an event once that had a charcuterie board on top of an old wine barrel.
 It was the perfect way to display their masterpiece.

-Here’s some ideas on Amazon that you can take a look at for making your own charcuterie board:
+Here’s some ideas on Amazon that you can take a look at for making your own DIY Charcuterie Board:

 I don’t know if you know anything about olive wood, but it is amazing.
 I love the multitude of patterns.
 It’s simply stunning.
 Click on the title to take a closer peek on Amazon.